 I know NHFB watches legislature about agriculture, how can I let them know about a bill that will impact me?

 Contact Rob Johnson, policy director for the NHFBF by email or phone at (603) 224-1934.

 Who are my legislators?

-Follow the link below to the NH General Court to search for your legislators.
+Click here to visit the NH General Court website to search for your legislators.